Introduce Yourself

-Background
+Background and recording

 Faith No More's debut album We Care a Lot was released in 1985 through independent label Mordam Records.
 In late 1986, Faith No More was signed to Los Angeles label Slash Records by Anna Statman.
 The label had entered a distribution deal with Warner Bros.
 Records in 1982, ensuring a widespread release, distribution and marketing for the band's forthcoming album.